-It is no secret that traveling can wreck havoc on your immune system.
-Never mind that you are flying through the air in a metal tube of recycled germs, and touching surfaces that have been touched by hundreds of thousands of people from all corners of the earth; add jet lag to disturb your sleep cycle and and a sense of adventure that makes you want to eat questionable exotic foods, and you’ve got yourself a recipe for all kinds of viruses and bacterias to take a vacation in your body and ruin your trip.
+It is no secret that traveling can cause a disruption to your immune system.
+Never mind that you are flying through the air in a metal tube of recycled germs, and touching surfaces that have been touched by hundreds of thousands of people from all corners of the earth; add jet lag to disturb your sleep cycle and a sense of adventure that makes you want to eat questionable exotic foods, and you’ve got yourself a recipe for all kinds of viruses and bacterias to take a vacation in your body and ruin your trip.
 When I first started traveling regularly, I would get sick ALL.
 THE.
 TIME.
-Now that I’ve adopted this ritual to keep me healthy and protected from germs, I hardly ever get sick anymore.
-It may seem a bit excessive, but traveling with all these products have pretty much guaranteed me a healthy trip every time I travel, and are excellent for warding off germs through cold and flu season as well as keeping me healthy in everyday life.
+Now that I’ve adopted this ritual to keep me healthy and protected from germs, it helps me not get sick while traveling, but also while at home.
+It may seem a bit excessive, but traveling with all these products have pretty much guaranteed me a healthy trip every time, and are excellent for warding off germs through cold and flu season as well as keeping me healthy in everyday life.
 If you’re a germaphobe like me, keep reading to learn about the products I can’t live without while traveling.

 Forget Purell, and forget all those fun fruity hand sanitizers from bath & body.
 This is the only hand sanitizer you need or should be using.
-It is more powerful than Purell, it’s non-irritating/non-drying on the hands, and lasts up to 6 hours.
+It is more powerful than Purell, it’s non-irritating/non-drying on the hands, lasts up to 4 hours, and even claims to be effective against norovirus (something that other hand sanitizers don’t do.)
 I use this constantly while traveling when I don’t have access to warm water and soap.
-I apply it after using the plane lavatory, before eating, after using public transportation, etc. I can’t recommend this hand sanitizer enough — traveling or not!
+I apply it after using the plane lavatory, before eating, after using public transportation, etc. I can’t recommend this hand sanitizer enough — traveling or not.

 This is another great product to ward off sickness at the first sign of a cold or flu, but I also like to take these supplements for a week or two before I travel and continue taking them throughout my trip to boost my immune system and prevent me from catching anything.
 It is made from powerful Chinese herbs and has been the best immune supplement I’ve ever taken.
 These have been a miracle for me through cold and flu season and every time I have taken it at the first sign of a scratchy throat or runny nose, I have been able to fight off the virus without ever actually getting sick.

-6. Dr. Shen’s Zong Gan Ling Severe Cold and Flu Relief
+6. Dr. Shen’s Zong Gan Ling – When You Do Get Sick

 Say you’re already sick with a cold or flu and your dream vacation is soon approaching.
 You are desperate to get better in order not to ruin your trip and have the best time possible.
 Medications like DayQuil and NyQuil will only help to temporarily relieve symptoms, but this other powerful supplement by Dr. Shen will lessen the severity of your illness while knocking out your cold or flu FAST so you can enjoy every second of your trip.